-Furthermore, by the Riemann singularity theorem, $L$ is a point of multiplicity $n$ in $\Theta$.
-Recall that the projectivised tangent space to $J^{g-1}$ at $L$ is isomorphic to $|\Kx|^*$.
-The \emph{Riemann--Kempf singularity theorem} gives us in particular a geometric description of the projectivised tangent cone to $\Theta$ at $L$:
+Next, we write $h^{0}(X, L) =: n$.
+By the Riemann singularity theorem, $L$ is a point of multiplicity $n$ in $W_{g-1}$.
+Recall that the projectivised tangent space to $J^{g-1}$ at any point is isomorphic to $|\Kx|^*$.
+The \emph{Riemann--Kempf singularity theorem} gives us a geometric description of the tangent cones of $W_{g-1}$: